Kevin Keegan: 1971–1977: Liverpool

 In the 1974 final, Liverpool played Newcastle United.
 Keegan explained Liverpool players were motivated by trash-talk from Newcastle's Malcolm Macdonald and John Tudor.
 Macdonald and Tudor gave pre-game interviews confidently proclaiming superiority over Liverpool and criticising older Liverpool professionals like Tommy Smith.
 Keegan also believed Shankly may have got into the heads of the Newcastle players when, on the night before the game, Shankly and Newcastle manager Joe Harvey were being interviewed.
 Shankly was audible off-camera, stating, "Joe looks a bag of nerves..."
 Keegan explained it would not have surprised him if this was not an accident, and that Shankly did this to neutralise Newcastle's confidence.
-In the final, Keegan scored two as Liverpool beat Newcastle 3–0.
-It was the first brace in an FA Cup final since Mike Trebilcock scored twice for Everton in 1966.
+In the final, Keegan scored twice as Liverpool beat Newcastle 3–0.
+He opened the scoring with a volley; his second was the culmination of a sequence of passes that led the commentator to exclaim "Newcastle were stripped naked!."
 Keegan claimed that with 100,000 people in attendance, the non-stop chanting of both sets of supporters, and the millions watching on television, this game was "as close to a non-drug-induced psychedelic experience as he could ever get".

-Keegan's next visit to Wembley was three months later in the Charity Shield, the traditional curtain raiser to a new season.
+Keegan's next visit to Wembley was three months later in the Charity Shield, the traditional curtain raiser to a new season, in what was the last game Shankly led the team out.
 The match was contentious and turned violent.
-Leeds midfielder Johnny Giles punched an unsuspecting Keegan, but was spared sending off after Keegan asked the referee to be lenient.
+Leeds midfielder Johnny Giles punched an unsuspecting Keegan, but was spared getting sent off after Keegan asked the referee to be lenient.
 Giles later lunged two-footed at Keegan.
 Upon Keegan's outraged reaction, Billy Bremner challenged Keegan, who then exploded and punched Bremner.
 Bremner punched back, and they were both sent off, the first time anyone had been sent off in a Charity Shield match.
 Both players removed their shirts in protest, with Keegan vocally outraged by the decision.
 Inside the Liverpool dressing room, Bremner approached Keegan to apologise and was met by the fury of Keegan's father who had come down to check on his son.
 The fight was shown that night on the BBC.
 Keegan and Bremner were fined £500 each, with Keegan being suspended for three games and Bremner eight.
 Despite this, Keegan, Bremner and Giles remained good friends outside of football.
 The next year saw Keegan score 12 goals for Liverpool, but the 1974–75 season was a trophyless season.
 There were numerous honours for Keegan over the next two years, however, as Liverpool again won the League championship and UEFA Cup in the 1975–76 season.
 Keegan scored in both legs of the UEFA Cup final against FC Bruges, which Liverpool won 4–3 on aggregate.
+Having to get a result at Wolverhampton Wanderers on the final day to win the league, Keegan equalised for Liverpool with only 14 minutes remaining before the team ran out 3–1 winners.
+That season he was named the Football Writers' Association Footballer of the Year.